FreeCAD/FreeCAD-documentation/wiki/Macro_Build_Utility.md

 ./externalModules/red/level3/yellow
 ```

- A summary of the file and how it is processed is   *
+ A summary of the file and how it is processed is:

 -   the first two lines are treated as comments and everything following the initial character of the hash sign is ignored